-Accommodations Implementation
+Accommodations Implementation:

 Any questions regarding the approval or implementation of accommodations should be discussed with the Accessibilities Coordinator.
 Any issues will be resolved through discussion, among the instructor, Accessibilities Coordinator, student, and if necessary the Vice President of Academic Affairs.
 The student is responsible for meeting with the Counseling/Accessibility Coordinator at the beginning of each semester, and following through with communication related to accommodations.
 The student will inform instructors and others with a need to know by providing them with a signed copy of the Approved Accommodations Form.
 Accommodations may not be provided to the student if the instructor has not received this appropriate form.
-Accommodations and Support Services may be provided by various individuals on campus, the student's signature on the Accommodations Form indicates his or her understanding of procedures to obtain accommodations, and acknowledges permission to share information with members of the Retention Team.
-If the student has any questions or concerns regarding the nature of any accommodation provided or the process by which the accommodations is being provided, the student may schedule a meeting with the Accessibilities Coordinator.
+Various individuals on campus may provide accommodations and support services.
+The student's signature on the Approved Accommodations Form indicates his or her understanding of procedures to obtain accommodations, and acknowledges permission to share information with members of the Retention Team.

-Challenge of Approved Accommodations:
+Challenge of Approved

-If a student disagrees with the Accessibilities Coordinator's determination, the student has the right to have the decision reviewed.
-At this point, the student recognizes and agrees to permit information related to his/her disability to be shared with faculty, staff, administrators, and legal counsel to determine appropriate action.
+Accommodations: If a student disagrees with the Accessibilities Coordinator's determination, or believes that approved accommodations are not being provided as approved; the student has the right to have the decision reviewed or file a grievance.
+The student will need to permit sharing information related to his/her disability with faculty, staff, administrators, and legal counsel to determine appropriate action.

-Steps to Challenge:
+Steps to Follow: